nabilnaja/Algorithm-Design-Manual/src/chapter3/exercise1/README.md

 properly nested and balanced parentheses, and false if otherwise.
 For full credit, identify the position of the first offending parenthesis if the string is not properly nested and balanced.

+* complexity analysis

+First solution use a stack, the time comlexity is O(n) and space complexity is O(n)

+Second solution use a int variable as a counter, the time comlexity is O(n) and space complexity is O(1)